-It is currently 90-some degrees in Iowa, and I feel like I'm melting (and summer has only begun, sigh).
-The temperature could be worse (hello relatives in Kansas!) but mid-nineties is hot enough for me.
-My kids and I splashed around at the splash pad this morning, which definitely helps everyone cool off, but it's still just so hot, hot, hot.
-It got me thinking about cool treat ideas to help beat the heat (and if the treats are healthier than a hot fudge sundae, that's a double win).
+When it's 90-some degrees at the start of a hot Iowa summer, I feel like I'm melting.
+The temperature could always be worse (hello relatives in Kansas!) but mid-nineties is hot enough for me.
+My kids and I make some attempts to cool off, like playing around at the splash pad, but it's still just so hot, hot, hot.
+It gets me thinking about chilly treat ideas to help beat the heat (and if the treats are healthier than a hot fudge sundae, that's a double win).
 Believe me, my kids don't need any more energy from loads of sugar...they have enough already!

-I asked my mom what her favorite childhood summertime treats were, and she reminisced about going for ice cream at the Spring Valley Tastee Freeze with her family.
+When I asked my mom to describe her favorite childhood summertime treats, she reminisced about going for ice cream at the Tastee Freeze with her family.
 I also went there as a child, and it's so nostalgic to hear it mentioned again (note to self: must bring my kids there!)
 Another favorite of hers (and mine too!) are banana splits, a classic summer dessert.
 Bananas, cherries, fudge, pineapple, and whipped cream; what's not to love?
 I'm a total fan of classic summer treats like ice cream and popsicles, but here are five additional suggestions for cool treats with a healthier spin!

 1. Banana Ice Cream